Walter Pohl

-Walter Pohl (born 27 December 1953, in Vienna) is an Austrian historian who is Professor of Auxiliary Sciences of History and Medieval History at the University of Vienna.
+Walter Pohl (born 27 December 1953) is an Austrian historian who is Professor of Auxiliary Sciences of History and Medieval History at the University of Vienna.
 He is a leading member of the Vienna School of History.

 Biography

-Walter Pohl was born in Vienna, Austria on 27 December 1953.
+Walter Pohl was born in Vienna, Austria, on 27 December 1953.
 He received his PhD at the University of Vienna in 1984 under the supervision of Herwig Wolfram with a thesis on the Pannonian Avars.
 He received his habilitation in medieval history at the University of Vienna in 1989.

 Pohl is a leading member of the European Science Foundation and the recipient of a large number of grants from the European Research Council.
 He was a key member of the Transformation of the Roman World project.
 In 2004, Pohl was elected Director of the Institute for Medieval Studies and Member of the Austrian Academy of Sciences.
 In 2013, Pohl was elected a Member of Academia Europaea.

 Theories

 Together with Wolfram, Pohl is a leading member of the Vienna School of History.
-However, he has a "much more fluid" approach on the issues than Wolfram or the latters mentor Reinhard Wenskus.
+However, he has a "much more fluid" approach on the issues than Wolfram or the latter's mentor Reinhard Wenskus.
 Pohl's theories are "profoundly influenced" by sociology, the philosophy of language and critical theory.

 Pohl is well known for his theories about the Germanic peoples.
 He regards the category 'Germanic' as a primarily linguistic one, and doubts whether ethnicity is useful as a concept in analyzing the early Germanic peoples.
 Pohl treats the Germani strictly as a Roman construct existing from the 1st century BC to the 6th century AD.
 He does not consider language and culture as defining the Germani, and instead stresses fluidity, flexibility and ambiguity.
 He partly follows the ancient, contemporary, definitions of the Germani which did not include the Goths, Vandals and Merovingian Franks.